dotnet/docs-aspire/docs/messaging/azure-event-hubs-component.md

 ### Use configuration providers

-The .NET Aspire Azure Event Hubs library supports [Microsoft.Extensions.Configuration](https://learn.microsoft.com/dotnet/api/microsoft.extensions.configuration).
+The .NET Aspire Azure Event Hubs library supports <xref:Microsoft.Extensions.Configuration?displayProperty=fullName>.
 It loads the `AzureMessagingEventHubsSettings` and the associated Options, e.g. `EventProcessorClientOptions`, from configuration by using the `Aspire:Azure:Messaging:EventHubs:` key prefix, followed by the name of the specific client in use.
 For example, consider the `appsettings.json` that configures some of the options for an `EventProcessorClient`:

 ```json
 {